homelab-alpha/npm-workspaces-template/SECURITY.md

 **Collaboration:** We will work with you to understand and resolve the issue.
 Once the issue is resolved, we will acknowledge your contribution.

+**Confidentiality**: The information you provide in the GitHub Security Advisory will initially remain confidential.
+However, once the vulnerability is addressed, the advisory will be publicly disclosed on GitHub.

+**Access and Visibility**: Until the advisory is published, it will only be visible to the maintainers of the repository and invited collaborators.

+**Credit**: You will be automatically credited as a contributor for identifying and reporting the vulnerability.
+Your contribution will be reflected in the MITRE Credit System.

 ## General Security Guidelines

 - **Dependencies:** Keep all project dependencies up-to-date to minimize known